 Tax evasion, one of the most commonly committed federal crimes, carries significant financial penalties, and in some cases, jail time.

 A type of tax fraud, tax evasion can involve civil or criminal penalties — or both.
-If the IRS believes that you have committed fraud on your tax return, they can assess a civil fraud penalty equal to 75% of the under-reported taxes.
-If the fraud is believed to be serious enough, they can refer your case to their Criminal Investigation Unit, which could lead to criminal charges.
+If the IRS believes that you have committed fraud on your tax return, the IRS can assess a Civil Fraud Penalty equal to 75% of the under-reported taxes.
+If the IRS believes that the fraud is serious enough, they can refer your case to their Criminal Investigation Unit, which could lead to criminal charges being filed.

 What Is Tax Evasion?

 This federal crime is typically characterized by some form of intentional misrepresentation to the IRS or the Utah State Tax Commission.

 The most common types of tax evasion are the underreporting of income and the overstatement of expenses.
 Hiding money and maintaining two sets of books are also common ways of dodging IRS obligations.